 The NHTSA awarded the 2010 Armada five out of five stars for front driver-side crash tests and four stars for front passenger crashes, but only three stars for rollovers (for both RWD and 4WD trims).
 Safety features in the 2011 Armada include antilock brakes with electronic brakeforce distribution and brake assist, active brake limited-slip for RWD and 4WD Armadas, and vehicle dynamic control with a traction control system, as well as six airbags.

 With plenty of space for people (at least in the first and second rows) and cargo, short overhangs in the front and rear to help handle the full-size SUV in tight spaces, and a V8 that gives commendable power and acceleration, there’s a lot to like in the 2011 Nissan Armada, whether hauling cargo or kids.
 Just be ready to limber up before climbing into the high vehicle and, for longer trips, be prepared to stop frequently—not just for the kids’ bathroom breaks, but also to accommodate the Armada’s remarkable thirst for fuel.

-Talk about the 2011 Nissan Armada
+Cars compared to 2011 Nissan Armada

 Nissan Armada Questions